cchitsiang/awesome-stars/README.md

 - [awes-io/awes-io](https://github.com/awes-io/awes-io) - Awes.io // boilerplate based on Vue, Nuxt, TailwindCSS plus Laravel as a backend. 🤟
 - [slimkit/plus](https://github.com/slimkit/plus) - 💝The Plus (ThinkSNS+) is a powerful, easy-to-develop social system built with Laravel.
 - [bagisto/bagisto](https://github.com/bagisto/bagisto) - An easy to use, free and open source laravel eCommerce platform to build your online shop in no time.
 - [area17/twill](https://github.com/area17/twill) - Twill is an open source CMS toolkit for Laravel that helps developers rapidly create a custom admin console that is intuitive, powerful and flexible.
+Chat with us on Discord at https://discord.link/tw
 - [ampache/ampache](https://github.com/ampache/ampache) - A web based audio/video streaming application and file manager allowing you to access your music & videos from anywhere, using almost any internet enabled device.
 - [roots/bedrock](https://github.com/roots/bedrock) - WordPress boilerplate with Composer, easier configuration, and an improved folder structure
 - [beyondcode/laravel-websockets](https://github.com/beyondcode/laravel-websockets) - Websockets for Laravel.
 Done right.